odow/SDDP.jl/docs/src/tutorial/05_plotting.md

 Plots.savefig("my_picture.pdf")
 ```

 This concludes our fifth tutorial for `Kokako.jl`.
-In our final _Basics_
+In our next tutorial, [Basics
-tutorial, [Basics VI: words of warning](@ref) we discuss some of the issues that
+VI: words of warning](@ref) we discuss some of the issues that you should be
-you should be aware of when creating your own models.
+aware of when creating your own models.